-These kind of men and women have an effect on me.
+These kinds of men and women have an effect on me.
 They represent a world that I am not part of.
 They represent a cozy club, filled with laughter and breezy comments, of which I am not permitted to enter.
 Their world always struck me as fake and empty, but attractive.
 The issue that prevents me from entering their world was not based on money or fashion sense.
 Growing up as a gay man I always felt different.
-Sporty young men with a breezy easiness in the world stood in contrast to my lack of athleticism and self consciousness about my difference.
-I eschewed sports and could not enter the sports filled conversations of young men.
-I was slightly effeminate as a young man and was not invited in to the sports and testosterone driven circle of boys in school or camp.
+Sporty young men with a breezy easiness in the world stood in contrast to my lack of athleticism and self-consciousness about my difference.
+I eschewed sports and could not enter the sports-filled conversations of young men.
+I was slightly effeminate as a young man and was not invited into the sports and testosterone-driven circle of boys in school or camp.

 How do I make peace with this?
-I have been coming to Nantucket for over fifty five years.
+I have been coming to Nantucket for over fifty-five years.
 Every summer for a week or two I enter a world that I do not feel part of.
-As a teenager I survived my visits to Nantucket by reading incessantly, being somewhat counter culture and hiding behind the counter culture moniker.
+As a teenager I survived my visits to Nantucket by reading incessantly, being a child of the 1960s, and hiding behind the counter-culture moniker.
 Those teenage summers were also times when I would get depressed and sleep a lot.